 - Medical history.
-Your doctor will likely ask about your medical history and symptoms, as well as your occupation and physical activities.
+Tell your healthcare professional about your medical history and symptoms.
+You also may be asked about your job duties and physical activities.

 Imaging and nerve study tests